-Constance D. O’Connor represents corporations, institutions and individuals in high-profile congressional, executive commission and corporate internal investigations.
+Constance D. O’Connor represents companies, institutions and individuals in all aspects of congressional, executive branch, agency and corporate internal investigations.

 Practice & Background

-Before joining Akin Gump in 2008, Ms. O’Connor served as legislative director and counsel to Rep. Peter Welch (D-VT), who was then a member of the Committee on Rules and the Committee on Oversight and Government Reform.
+Before joining Akin Gump, Ms. O’Connor served as legislative director and counsel to Rep. Peter Welch (D-VT), who was then a member of the Committee on Oversight and Government Reform and the Committee on Rules.
 Ms. O’Connor developed, managed and implemented the congressman’s legislative agenda and supervised the legislative team.
-She was also responsible for all matters before the Committee on Oversight and Government Reform, working closely with committee staff to conduct and prepare for investigations.
+Ms. O’Connor was also responsible for all matters before that committee, working closely with committee staff to conduct and prepare for investigations.

-From 2004 to 2007, Ms. O’Connor was a litigation associate in the Washington, D.C., office of another major international law firm, handling securities fraud and white collar criminal defense matters.
+Prior to her position with a member of the House of Representatives, Ms. O’Connor practiced law in the Washington, D.C. office of another major international law firm, handling securities fraud and white collar criminal defense matters.
 Specifically, she represented a large accounting firm in private securities fraud litigation and before the Securities and Exchange Commission, a large manufacturer in product liability and securities fraud litigation, and an audit committee in an internal investigation concerning insider trading.

 Ms. O’Connor’s recent matters include representing:

-- multiple clients regarding the financial crisis of 2008, including the representation of a major credit rating agency
+- multiple clients in investigations related to the financial crisis of 2008, including the representation of a major credit rating agency before several congressional committees

 - a major financial services corporation regarding its mortgage foreclosure and loan modification practices and oversight related to the Troubled Asset Relief Program (TARP)

 - corporations affected by the catastrophic Gulf of Mexico oil spill